tendryll/goassert/README.md

 }
 ```

-The Go Assert library is used by passing the desired struct to the `validate.Validate` function as a non-pointer
+The Go Assert library is used by passing the desired struct to the `validate.Validate` function.
- variable.
 Returned is a slice of type []Violation.
 Each violation specifies the constraint used the field that
   failed the validation check.

 As an example,